randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Culture

 Language is only one component of internationalization.
 Concerns like date & time formatting, numbers, and systems of measure vary by region or individual preference.
-I18n addresses these challenges.
-Let's explore some examples of cultural formatting differences.
-While some may be familiar, they're worth reviewing.
+I18n addresses these challenges too.
+Let's explore some cultural differences.

 Most extant cultures write dates in logical order of significance, with regional differences in endianness.
 [In all-numeric dates and times these forms are unambiguous almost everywhere](https://en.wikipedia.org/wiki/Date_format_by_country).
 [Times are typically written in 24 hours almost everywhere](https://en.wikipedia.org/wiki/24-hour_clock) too, with regional differences in spoken time.